Azure/CanadaPubSecALZ/docs/onboarding/configuration-scripts.md

 New-AlzCredential.ps1 | Credentials | Creates an ALZ credential file in your home directory.
 New-AlzDeployment.ps1 | Deployment | Deploys the ALZ configuration files to the specified Target Environment.
 Uses the `../deployments/RunWorkflows.ps1` script to deploy the configuration files.
 Remove-AlzConfiguration.ps1 | Configuration | Removes the ALZ configuration file.
-Remove-AlzCredential.ps1 | Credentials | Removes the ALZ credential file.
+Remove-AlzCredential.ps1 | Credentials | Removes all elements of an ALZ credential created using the `New-AlzCredential.ps1` script.
+This includes: the credential file, the service principal, and the app registration.
-Remove-AlzDeployment.ps1 | Deployment | Removes the ALZ configuration files.
-This is useful, for example, if you need to remove configuration files that were created and used for testing purposes, but do not want to commit them to the repository.
 Test-AlzCredential.ps1 | Credentials | Tests the ALZ credential file.

 >Note: The scripts in this folder are designed to be run from the folder they are located in (`/scripts/configuration`).
 Running them from any other location may result in errors.